RezaT4795/rezat4795.github.io/README.md

 # WordUp Docs

-This is a walkthrough for WordUp app, and how every page, every popup, and button work and what are their expected behaviour.
+This is a complete guide for WordUp app.
+It explains how every page, every popup, and button works and what are their expected behaviour.
-Useful for testing the app.
+Useful for testing the app, writing automated tests, and onboarding new recruits.
 > [Read this in a better format](https://rezat4795.github.io/)